...about Your Dance School

 Purchase of the required ballet class clothing (leotard, tights, slippers and Pointe shoes) is the responsibility of each student/parent.
 Requirements are detailed in registration materials.

 Several fundraising projects throughout the year draw on the support of our school community, friends and corporations to raise funds for our school.
-Funds raised are directed towards a number of initiatives, including capita improvements, reduction of debt incurred in the 2004 move to and renovation of our 6 Noble Street facility, and our Bursary Fund.
+Funds raised are directed towards a number of initiatives, including capital improvements, reduction of debt, and our Bursary Fund.

 There are two major performances each year: Nutcracker in December and the Let's Dance Festival in June.
 Nutcracker roles are selected by audition: all students taking 2 or more classes/week are eligible to audition, and all who audition will be cast in one or more roles.
 Let's Dance Festival takes place over five days and is a year-end showcase of all dancers in all classes; it is not audition-based and all students are expected to participate.
 Tickets for both performances are available through the School (ticket proceeds are used to directly offset performance costs).